EXTENDED GROUP PROJECT - 2018/9

 Part 1: Two assignments: The first one comprising a short online class test (15 %); The second assignment typically handed out during week 2 and submitted in week 7, consisting of modeling a radiation detection/imaging scenario, complemented with a brief written justification of the modelling parameters chosen and their impact on the limitations of the results (max 4000 words) (15 %).
 Please note individual support to install the modeling software on students' private computers cannot be given; the software will be available in the faculty computing labs which can be accessed in order to carry out the work required for the coursework assignment

 The group project mark counts 50% overall module mark.
-It is divided into two components: The project report to be submitted in week 12 has a 30 % weighting, and the group work contribution of individual students as evidenced by meeting records to be submitted continuously throughout the project period has a 20 % weighting and cannot be marked anonymously as it relies in the information of individiuals recorded in the meeting records.
+It is divided into two components: The project report to be submitted in week 12 has a 30 % weighting and will be marked anonymously.
+The group work contribution of individual students as evidenced by meeting records to be submitted continuously throughout the project period has a 20 % weighting and cannot be marked anonymously as it relies in the information of individiuals recorded in the meeting records.

 Formative assessment and feedback